ibm-cloud-docs/schematics/vsi-usecase.md

 ## Executing the playbook
 {: #vsi-execute}

-After the pre-requisite is completed, follow the steps to complete the use case:
+After the pre-requisite is completed, the steps to complete the use case:

-1. Use the GitHub repository, [Ansible playbook with the VSI related configuration to start or stop VSI](https://github.com/Cloud-Schematics/ansible-is-instance-actions), and view the `YAML` file.
+1. Use the GitHub repository, [Ansible playbook with the VSI-related configuration to start or stop VSI](https://github.com/Cloud-Schematics/ansible-is-instance-actions), and view the `YAML` file.
 For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).

 2. Create a {{site.data.keyword.bpshort}} action by using the `playbook` and `YAML` file.
 The example contains the command to create an action. see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).
 And see [create {{site.data.keyword.bplong_notm}} action by using CLI](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-create-action)